-WHAT TO DO IF MEDICARE SUPPLEMENT PLAN F IS CANCELED
+WHAT TO DO IF YOU LOSE MEDICARE SUPPLEMENT COVERAGE UNEXPECTEDLY?

 When you apply for a Medigap plan, you likely expect to keep it forever.
 There are certain situations, however, in which you might have to choose a new plan.